Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" style="height: 35px;"/>

-> Walk towards the sunshine, and the shadows will fall behind you.
+> Embrace the life you have and stop wishing that you could be someone else.

 <!-- QUOTE_END -->